 On Jan.
 6, 1915, the Princess Patricia’s Light Infantry entered the trenches for the first time, at a location called Dickiebush by the British troops.
 With this momentous day for the troops, I will relate some of what the diary said directly...

-Over the Top is a famous Canadian photograph from the First World War which features Canadian soldiers, climbing over a trench, guns at the ready as they head out into the field of battle against Germans.
-It is an impactful photograph.
-It is also...
+Library and Archives Canada Over the Top is a famous Canadian photograph from the First World War which features Canadian soldiers, climbing over a trench, guns at the ready as they head out into the field of battle against Germans.
+It is an...

 Samuel Sharpe was born in Zephyr, Ontario, the son of Irish immigrants, George and Mary Ann Sharpe, on March 13, 1873.
 As a child, he was known for his enthusiasm, which his friend said was contagious to everyone else.
 He was always involved in...